sumbach/modern-cljs/doc/tutorial-22.md

   2103 Sun Nov 03 09:44:32 CET 2013 enfocus/enlive/syntax.cljs
 ```

 Good.
-Everything is still resting in its own place.
+Everything is still in its right place.
 The last thing to
-be verified is the bREPL activation.
+verify is bREPL activation.

 #### bREPLing with Enfocus

 Issue the following commands at the terminal window from the main
-project directory:
+Enfocus project directory:

 ```clj
 lein repl